 This episode is also sponsored by Casper Mattresses – obsessively engineered American-made mattresses at a shockingly fair price.
 And now, you can get $50 toward any mattress purchase by going to casper.com/sosmart and using code sosmart

 This episode is also brought to you by The Great Courses Plus.
 Get unlimited access to a huge library of The Great Courses lecture series on many fascinating subjects.
 Start FOR FREE with The Fundamentals of Photography filmed in partnership with The National Geographic and taught by professional photographer Joel Sartore.
 Click here for a FREE TRIAL.

-Support the show directly by becoming a patron!
-Get episodes one-day-early and ad-free.
+If you love the show and want to support its continued production, become a patron!
+Get episodes one-day-early and ad-free as well as show extras and original content just for patrons.
 Head over to the YANSS Patreon Page for more details.

 In this episode you will learn from two experts in reasoning how to apply a rule from the 1700s called Bayes’ Theorem not only to numbers you can plug into formulas, but also to the beliefs you carry around in order to make sense of the world.
 Read the rest